AntonioRBLX/UI-Libs/FPSLibrary/README.md

 local Toggle = Tab:CreateToggle({
 	Name = "Toggle";
-	RichText = false; -- Enables RichText for the Name ActivatedColor = Color3.fromRGB(255, 206, 92); -- Color of the slider bar
+	RichText = false; -- Enables RichText for the Name ActivatedColor = Color3.fromRGB(255, 206, 92); -- Color of the toggle when activated
 	SectionParent = nil; -- The SectionTab the button is parented to CurrentValue = false; -- If the toggle is on/off
 	Flag = ""; -- Identifier for the configuration file.
 Recommended to keep it unique otherwise other elements can override.